This post may contain affiliate links. Please read our disclosure policy.

 Ingredients for protein bagels:

-• All purpose flour: I have good news for you!
-Both all purpose and bread flour will work for this recipe.
+- All purpose flour: Both all purpose and bread flour will work for this recipe.
 The higher the protein in the flour, the crisper these bagels will be.
 Most high protein bagel recipes call for self-rising or self-raising flour.
 This is something I rarely have in the pantry.
 So I went ahead and made the recipe with regular flour.
-If you have self-rising flour at home and want to use it, see the notes under the recipe card on what ingredients you’ll need got swap out!
+If you have self-rising flour at home and want to use it, see the notes under the recipe card.

-• Baking powder: this is the leavening agent in our recipe.
+- Baking powder: this is the leavening agent.
 We’ll add the baking powder and kosher salt to our dough and let it hang out for 5-10 minutes.
 This allows the baking powder to really be absorbed by the other ingredients and leaves us with one protein-packed bagel!

-• Kosher salt: pretty self explanatory here!
+- Kosher salt: pretty self explanatory here!
 Use sea salt or kosher salt.
-Keep in mind that if you are using everything bagel seasoning that contains a lot of sodium, you might want to cut the salt back to 3/4 teaspoon If you usually prefer things less salty!
+Keep in mind that if you are using everything bagel seasoning that contains a lot of sodium, you might want to cut back on the salt.

 How to my 5-ingredient protein bagel recipe at home:

-4. Divide and roll it out.
+- Divide and roll it out.
 Once the dough starts holding its shape, dump it out onto a clean work surface.
-If your dough is particular sticky, you might want to flour the surface a little bit To keep it from sticking.
-Divide it out into 6 equal pieces.
+If your dough is sticky, you might want to flour the work surface.
+Divide into 6 pieces.
 Roll the dough into a thick rope, about 7-8 inches in length.
 Then connect the ends and gently roll the joining on the counter to fuse them together to create a “donut”.
-Place the bagel on the parchment-lined baking sheet And then repeat these steps with the remaining dough.
+Place bagels on the parchment-lined baking sheet.

 FAQs about this recipe